Kerwood/linuxblog-xyz/src/posts/create-a-droplet-with-terraform/README.md

 blog: true
 tags: [terraform, 'digital ocean']
 ---
+This is a quick how-to on creating a virtual machine in Digital Ocean also known as a Droplet, with Terraform

 First,
 - Go to the [Terraform download site](https://www.terraform.io/downloads.html) and grab the terraform binary for your operating system.